abetkin/declared/docs/examples.md

 `Question` is a django model taken from the official [tutorial](https://docs.djangoproject.com/en/1.7/intro/tutorial01/#creating-models).

 That was similar to what we've done before and not very interesting.
 Now let's try to aggregate filters.
-For example, here is what can be done for combination with OR & AND operations:
+For example, here is what can be done for combining with OR & AND operations:

     class Filter(qor):